-Make a seaside sensory tub
+Today we are making a seaside ocean sensory tub for kids!

-We started with a container – something big enough for a couple of children to play in together, but still easily portable so we can use it indoors and out.
+We started with a container that was big enough for a couple of children to play in together, but still easily portable so we can use it indoors and out.
 We found that an under-bed storage box is ideal.

 Then we added all the treasures we’d collected to bring lots of sensory textures and play possibilities: drift wood, pebbles, shells, dried seaweed.